Phil Mattingly

 Phil Mattingly (born December 16, 1983) is an American journalist who is CNN's chief domestic correspondent.
 Mattingly is the former co-anchor of CNN's flagship morning program CNN This Morning with Poppy Harlow.
 He is the network's former Chief White House correspondent, who received the 2023 White House Correspondents' Association Award for Excellence in Presidential Coverage Under Deadline Pressure – Broadcast.

 He also served as the network's senior White House correspondent and congressional correspondent.
-Previously, Mattingly worked at Bloomberg Television in Washington, where he served as the network's White House correspondent and a national political correspondent.
+Previously, Mattingly worked at Bloomberg Television in Washington, D.C., where he served as that network's White House correspondent and a national political correspondent.